robcarver17/pysystemtrade/docs/production.md

     - Create roll calendars for each instrument you are trading.
 Assuming you are happy to infer these from the supplied data [use this script](/sysinit/futures/rollcalendars_from_providedcsv_prices.py)
 - Futures contract prices:
     - [If you have a source of individual futures prices, then backfill them into the Arctic database](/docs/futures.md#get_historical_data)
+- Adjusted futures prices:
+    - Create 'multiple prices' in Arctic.
+Assuming you have prices in Artic and roll calendars in csv use [this script](/sysinit/futures/multipleprices_from_arcticprices_and_csv_calendars_to_arctic.py).
+I recommend *not* writing the multiple prices to .csv, so that you can compare the legacy .csv data with the new prices
+    - Create adjusted prices.
+Assuming you have multiple prices in Arctic use [this script](/sysinit/futures/adjustedprices_from_mongo_multiple_to_mongo.py)
 - Scheduling:
 - Initialise the [supplied crontab](/sysproduction/linux/crontab).
 Note if you have put your code or echos somewhere else you will need to modify the directory references at the top of the crontab.
 - All scripts executable by the crontab need to be executable, so do the following: `cd $SCRIPT_PATH` ; `sudo chmod +x update*` ;`sudo chmod +x truncate*` FIX ME ADD FURTHER FILES AS REQUIRED